dnjackson/eos/content/drafts/ai-tutor.md

 - Deriving exercise solutions from part solutions, and not allowing them to be edited explicitly.
 - Conveying solutions to user by emailing submitted solutions to subparts.
 Clearly, users may prefer an explicit action for sending or saving a solution, which should probably send the entire exercise solution.
 There should also be a way to send the chatbot transcript.
 - Associating prompts with competencies tied to parts, and not with whole exercises, and feeding the text of the exercise part as part of the prompt.
+- The chatbot instances are associated with parts of exercises, and their sessions persist, so that if you select a part, then select another part and come back to the first, you’ll be in the same session.
 - ...